Back Pain During Festivals

 Comfortable shoes make a world of difference.
 Make sure you:

-• Avoid flat shoes: Think Fans or All Stars; these often offer no support.
+- Avoid flat shoes: Think Fans or All Stars; these often don't offer any support.

 3: Strengthen your core

-A strong core is crucial to support your back and prevent strain.
+A strong core is crucial for supporting your back and preventing strain.
 Start strengthening your core a few weeks before the festival:

 1: Plank

-• Keep your stomach tight and avoid sagging your back.
+- Keep your abdomen tight and avoid sagging your back.

 2: Bird-Dog: